nymtech/nym/documentation/operators/src/nodes/maintenance.md

 Proxying various full node services through port 80 can then be done by creating a file with the following at `/etc/nginx/sites-enabled/nyxd-webrequests.conf`:

+Setting up a reverse proxy using a webserver such as Nginx allows you to easily configure SSL certificates for the endpoints.
+When running on mainnet, it is recommended to encrypt all web traffic to your node.

 ```sh
 ### To expose RPC server
 server {